hashicorp/terraform-provider-azurerm/website/docs/r/management_group_template_deployment.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 3 hours) Used when creating the Template Deployment.
+* `create` - (Defaults to 3 hours) Used when creating the Management Group Template Deployment.
-* `read` - (Defaults to 5 minutes) Used when retrieving the Template Deployment.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Management Group Template Deployment.
-* `update` - (Defaults to 3 hours) Used when updating the Template Deployment.
+* `update` - (Defaults to 3 hours) Used when updating the Management Group Template Deployment.
-* `delete` - (Defaults to 3 hours) Used when deleting the Template Deployment.
+* `delete` - (Defaults to 3 hours) Used when deleting the Management Group Template Deployment.

 ## Import

-Templates can be imported using the `resource id`, e.g.
+Management Group Template Deployments can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_management_group_template_deployment.example /providers/Microsoft.Management/managementGroups/my-management-group-id/providers/Microsoft.Resources/deployments/deploy1